Skip to main content

 • Visual loss

 Visual symptoms can be a result of lack of coordination in the eye muscles or damage to the optic nerve which connects the eye to the brain.
-Damage or inflammation of the optic nerve means you experience a disturbance or temporary loss of vision.
+Damage or inflammation (Uveitis/Pars Planitis) of the optic nerve means you experience a disturbance or temporary loss of vision.

 Types of MS vision problems